RobinsonKao/RobinsonKao/README.md

 # Hello, I'm Robinson. 👋

 #### About Me
-- 🎓 Class of 2023 graduate from UC Berkeley with a degree in Data Science and Economics.
+- 🎓 Class of 2023 graduate from UC Berkeley with a degree in Data Science and Economics
-- 💼 Actively seeking opportunities in the Data Analytics & Business Analytics industry.
+- 💼 Actively seeking opportunities in the Data Analytics & Business Analytics industry

 #### Skills
-- Cleaning, Querying, and Analyzing data using Python and SQL.
+- Cleaning, Querying, and Analyzing data using Python and SQL
-- Generate reports and perform ad-hoc data analysis using SQL.
+- Generate reports and perform ad-hoc data analysis using SQL
-- Developing dashboards on Tableau.
+- Developing dashboards on Tableau
-- Data analysis and reporting using Google Sheets and Excel.
+- Data analysis and reporting using Google Sheets and Excel
-- Well-versed in the fundamentals of machine-learning modeling and assessing model performance
+- Proficient in fundamentals of Machine Learning Modeling and performance assessment
-- Familiar with using industry-standard Python libraries for supervised / unsupervised modeling and visualizations
+- Skilled in industry-standard Python libraries for Supervised/Unsupervised modeling and visualizations

 ## 📚 Projects